 - Ep 187: You Don’t Need Permission [Craig Spector – Part 5]

-While a film industry mentor may not be directly involved with your projects, having someone who has “been there and done that,” can really help you navigate the industry landscape.
+While a film industry mentor may not be directly involved with your projects, having someone who has “been there and done that” can help you navigate the industry landscape.

 How To Find A Mentor (Like A Boss)

-Even if your aunt doesn’t know a Hollywood heavyweight, there are plenty of people involved in the industry all around the world.
+Even if your aunt doesn’t know a Hollywood heavyweight, there are plenty of people involved in the industry worldwide.
 And meeting up with these professionals is often the first step towards finding a mentor that can help you.
 Here are some steps you can take to find a mentor: